adhamahmad/location_reminder/README.md

 # Location Reminder

-A Todo list app with location reminders that remind the user to do something when he reaches a specific location.
+A Todo list app with location reminders that reminds the user by sending a notification when he reaches a specific location.
 The app will require the user to create an account and login to set and access reminders.

 ## Getting Started